MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **User_ActiveUserTenantId** - Active user tenant id

 - **User_IsAnonymous** - Identifies if the current user is anonymous.
-It is always logged as false or blank.
+It's always logged as false or blank.

 - **User_TelemetryRegion** - Identifies the data boundary of the user